** HMRC introduce new UK Capital Gains Tax Return if disposing of UK residential property effective 2020/21 tax year **

-If you sell or dispose of a property that is not your main home and it's value has increased since you acquired it you may have to pay Capital Gains Tax.
+If you sell or dispose of a property that is not your main home and it's value has increased since you acquired it you may have to pay UK capital gains tax.
 Some of your property costs can be deducted when working out your taxable gain so you will need a record of:

 You may qualify for other reliefs or allowances depending on how long you have owned the property and if it was ever your main home.

-If the property was used for a furnished holiday letting business there are special Capital Gains Tax reliefs.
+If the property was used for a furnished holiday letting business there are special UK capital gains tax reliefs.

-This Capital Gains Tax Return is in addition to the annual Self Assessment Tax Return (SATR) with the deadline to file this and pay any capital gains tax being within 30 days of completion of the disposal.
+The UK Capital Gains Tax Return is in addition to the annual Self Assessment Tax Return (SATR) with the deadline to file this and pay any UK capital gains tax being within 60 days of disposal.

 The above also applies even if you have disposed of only part of an interest in a UK residential property.